 - Can be pricey for some

-Lifegard’s Crystal Aquarium is the first all in one tank we see on our list.
-This is an ultra clear glass aquarium with the all in one compartments built in.
-It hold 24 gallons of water, which is plenty to get you started.
+Lifegard’s Crystal Aquarium is an ultra clear glass aquarium with the all in one compartments built in.
+It holds 24 gallons of water, which is plenty to get you started.
 It is a solid package with an attractive price point.

 The main issue with this tank are the dimensions.
 At 24″ long x 15″ wide x 16″ inches high it’s on the higher end of height.
 This does give you space to house different light demand corals so this can be seen as a benefit.
 The pump is also designed for freshwater tanks, so it is not as powerful as it should be for a frag tank.
 Because it is a glass tank, it is not portable like an acrylic would be.